lucagrulla/node-tail/README.md

 ```

 ##Options
 Tail allows further configuration with a third, optional object parameter.
-This parameter allows you to configure the underlying `fs.watch` / `fs.watchFile` methods.
+This parameter allows you to configure the underlying `fs.watch` / `fs.watchFile` methods and their behaviour.

 **Currently supported options:**
 - **persistent: true** (fs.watch, fs.watchFile) <br> indicates whether the process should continue to run as long as files are being watched